paniniDot/ClashRoyale-OOPProject/README.md

    cd ClashRoyale-OOPProject
    gradle build
    ```
-### Usage
-You could just download the latest release and run it with
+Alternatively you could just download the latest release and run it with
    ```
    java -jar clashroyale.jar
    ```